Upper Keys Real Estate Articles

 As part of the gorgeous Florida Keys, Islamorada, which means “village of islands,” is a great place to own a home.
 Be it a primary residence, a second home, vacation home, or even a dedicated rental property, there’s few places more beautiful and fun loving than Islamorada.
 And, because tourism contributes largely to the local economy, there’s plenty of opportunity for property investors.
 Here are some of the key advantages of investing in Islamorada real estate:

 ● No state income tax.
-Along with relatively low property taxes, the state of Florida do not have a state income tax.
+Along with relatively low property taxes, the state of Florida does not have a state income tax.
 That means you keep more of what you earn.
 And, it also means if you chose to rent out the property, you won’t have to pay taxes to the state of Florida for that income.

-● A very business friendly environment.
-Florida is actually one of a few states which greatly benefit from its business friendly environment.
+● A very business-friendly environment.
+Florida is actually one of a few states which greatly benefit from its business-friendly environment.
 For this reason, many corporations relocate their headquarters to the peninsula, in order to take advantage.

 ● Lots of tourism.
 It’s no secret much of Florida’s economy is powered by tourism.
 And, since Islamorada is right in the Florida Keys, tourists bring lots and lots of money into the local economy.
 So, if you foray into Islamorada real estate investing, you can easily count on renting the property out, if you so choose.
-You can even opt to rent it out periodically, when you’re not in town.
+You can even opt to rent it out periodically when you’re not in town.

 ● Significant property appreciation.
-Because Islamorada is comprised of islands, land is a finite resource.
+Because Islamorada is comprised of islands, the land is a finite resource.
 And, that means hefty property appreciation to enjoy year after year.